LCPQ/spip2md/README.md

 - Peewee, with a database connection for your database :
   - pymysql (MySQL/MariaDB)
 - PyYaml
-- python-slugify (unidecode)
+- python-slugify (unidecode variant prefered)

+## Installation

+### Simple `pip` method

+Install the package with `pip install spip2md` (or `python -m pip install spip2md` if you don’t have pip installed).

+Assuming your `$PATH` contains your `pip` install directory, you can now run `spip2md` a normal command of the same name.

+### Traditional method

+Clone this git repo with command `git clone` and `cd` into the created directory.

+Either make sure you have the dependencies installed system-wide, or create a Python virtual-environment and install them inside.

+You can then run `spip2md` as a Python module with command `python -m spip2md`.
+Make sure to replace `spip2md` with a relative path to directory `spip2md` if you didn’t `cd` into this repository’s directory.

 ## Usage

-First make sure you have the dependencies installed (system-wide or in a Python virtual-environment).

-Next, make sure you have access to the SPIP database you want to export on a MySQL/MariaDB server.
+Make sure you have access to the SPIP database you want to export on a MySQL/MariaDB server.
 By default, `spip2md` expects a database named `spip` hosted on `localhost`, with a user named `spip` of which password is `password`, but you can totally configure this as well as other settings in the YAML config file.